cwi-dis/iotsa/readme.md

 Allows Over-the-air reprogramming of a iotsa server.
 After ota-programming has been enabled the device will show up (for 5 minutes) in the Arduino IDE, menu _Tools_ -> _Port_, under the _Network Ports_ section.
 Select it, and press the checkmark on your sketch to upload.

+### iotsaRequest.h

+Allows issuing of _http_ and _https_ requests.
+Carrying username/password credentials and tokens is possible.
+This is not a complete module in itself, but provides the building blocks to allow other modules to easily add the ability to send (configurable) web requests.

 ### iotsaUser.h

 An authentication module (_IotsaAuthMod_) that stores a single username and password.
 Other modules can then specify they are only accessible after the user authenticates with this username/password combination.